 Ceiling Height Preferences

-The ceiling height determines the height of each storey.
+The house ceiling height determines the height of each storey.
 Standard ceilings are typically around 8 feet, but some homeowners prefer ceilings of 9 or 10 feet for a more spacious feel.
 Vaulted ceilings, which slope upward, further increase the height.

 Floor Thickness